‘Jeopardy!’ Champ James Holzhauer Has Won 14 Straight Games And Fans Are Losing Interest

 One Twitter user voiced their frustration with the show online.

 “I’m starting to think #Jeopardy is rigged.
 Day 15 of the James Show #boring,” they wrote.
-“I refuse to watch #jeopardy.
-There’s no competition,” said another.

 Some users feel that the television show needs to place a limit on just how many games a contestant can win.